beowulf888/Module_7_Challenge/README.md

 In recent years, finance has had an explosion in passive investing.
 Passive investing means that you invest in a basket of assets that’s called an exchange-traded fund (ETF).
 This way, you don’t spend time researching individual stocks or companies or take the risk of investing in a single stock.
 ETFs offer more diversification.

-In this Challenge assignment, you’ll build a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.
+In this Challenge assignment, we build a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.

 ---